 Employment and Internships

 WNIT is a trusted, community owned public media source that is dedicated to inspire, inform, educate, entertain and unify the communities we serve.
 We are passionate about the educational power of public television and we hope you are as well.
 Our staff holds a tradition of professionalism and takes pride in work well done and in the organization itself.
 Our employees are friendly, cooperative and responsible people who make work interesting and challenging by working together.
 This mutual commitment to excellence makes WNIT an enjoyable and rewarding place to work.
 Indeed, we believe that our employees work here because they take pride in the goals and success of WNIT not just because it is a job.
 It is our shared passion.
-We have the following opportunities:
+We are committed to the benefits of a diverse work force and evaluate candidates for employment and promotion on an equal opportunity basis.
+We have the following openings:

 Many student opportunities are available through volunteer and internship positions with training provided.